jh3nd3rs0n/argmatey/README.md

 ```

-**Single source code file.** As an alternative to importing ArgMatey as a Maven dependency or a jar file, ArgMatey can be imported to a project as a source code file.
+**Single source code file.** As an alternative to importing ArgMatey as a Maven dependency or a JAR file, ArgMatey can be imported to a project as a source code file.

 ## Examples